diamkil/socials/README.md

 ![Issues](https://img.shields.io/github/issues/diamkil/socials)
 ![Pull Requests](https://img.shields.io/github/issues-pr/diamkil/socials)

 Socials is a single-page website that stores all your social media and personal websites to share.
-It is similar to tappy.tech, sociallinks.co, and linktr.ee, but open-source and built on Next.js.
+It is similar to tappy.tech, sociallinks.co, and linktr.ee, but open-source and built using Typescript, Sass, Express.js and EJS.
 Self-hosting or publishing as a static website or Docker is recommended!

 ## Changelog

+- Rewrote the app using Express and EJS, json file structure changed!
 - Updated the icons to a higher resolution and similar design style
 - Added several new icons (such as reddit, tumblr, dribbble, youtube and more), and rearranged the web interface to look pretty.
 Minor changes to display the content neatly on mobile devices.
 - Added icons for naming Instagram either 'insta' or 'instagram' and did the same for Snapchat